ashwini2206soni/concourse_ci_vault/README.md

 ### Exercise #2: Setting up docker-compose file for Concourse CI and Vault

 We will use docker-compose to set-up the environment.
-Included in this repo is a `docker-compose.yml` file that uses the certs and keys generated to init concourse web/workers and vault.
+Included in this repo is a `docker-compose.yml` file that uses the certs and keys generated to init Concourse web/workers and Vault.

 To run the docker-compose file, run the following